 April 12th: Franklin Roosevelt dies at his presidential retreat in Georgia.
 His vice president, Harry Truman, assumes the presidency.

 May 8th: Nazi leaders surrender to the Allies, bringing World War II to an end in Europe.

 June 26th: A multilateral conference ends in San Francisco, having drafted a charter for the United Nations.

-July 17th: Stalin, Churchill and Roosevelt attend another wartime conference in Potsdam, Germany.
+July 17th: Stalin, Churchill and Truman attend another wartime conference in Potsdam, Germany.

-July 24th: Harry Truman informs Soviet leader Joseph Stalin and that the US has a devastating new weapon.
+July 24th: Truman informs Soviet leader Joseph Stalin that the US has a devastating new weapon.
 Stalin, however, is already aware of the Manhattan Project and the atomic bomb.

 July 26th: Churchill loses a general election and Clement Atlee becomes prime minister of Britain.
-Atlee replaces Churchill for the remainder of the Potsdam conference.
+Atlee replaces Churchill in Potsdam for the remainder of the conference.